goldenGlow21/softwares_PoC/A3002R_V4/Eval Injection/PoC.md

 <img width="764" alt="image" src="https://github.com/user-attachments/assets/49979621-7b94-42be-aec0-b0a3fc69369a" />

-refer to attack to get a value from the sessioncheck field
+Attempting to get a value from the sessioncheck field

 ---